Kangta: 2016: Home' Chapter 1

-2021–2022: "Cough Syrup", 25th Anniversary project and "Eyes on You"
+2021–2022: "Cough Syrup", 25th anniversary project and Eyes on You

-After a three-year musical hiatus, the new song "Cough Syrup" was pre-released on SMTOWN LIVE "Culture Humanity" on January 1, 2021.
-And it was officially released as 'SM STATION' on January 15.
+After a three-year musical hiatus, the new song "Cough Syrup" was pre-released on SMTOWN LIVE 'Culture Humanity' on January 1, 2021.
+And it was officially released as SM STATION on January 15.

 SM Entertainment announced that Kangta would begin preparations for his twenty-fifth anniversary project throughout 2021.
 He first released the single "Freezing" on March 24.
 Kangta released the remake single "Free To Fly 2021" on July 14.
 The second single for the project "Christmas in July" was released on July 28.
 The third single "Maybe" was released on October 12.
 The fourth single "Slow Dance" was released on January 12, 2022.

 On August 17, 2022, it was announced that Kangta would be making a comeback on September 7 with his fourth studio album Eyes on You, marking his first almost two decades (since 2005).
-The lead single of the same name was released on the same day the ten-track album was released, and It included "Skip" featuring NCT Taeyong and "Love Song" featuring Paloalto.
+The lead single of the same name was released on the same day the ten-track album was released, and it included "Skip" featuring NCT Taeyong and "Love Song" featuring Paloalto.

 On April 22, 2023, SM STATION released its digital single, "When I Close My Eyes".
-The song was sung with LeeAreum, a vocalist of hanbitarts, in commemoration of 'Day of the Disabled'.
+The song was sung with Lee A-reum, a vocalist of Hanbitarts, in commemoration of Day of the Disabled.